Yomathnotcool/Obsidian/Mathematics/Projects/Spectral method for dynamical operators.md

 [[2107.02090] Asymptotics and limit theorems for horocycle ergodic integrals à la Ratner](https://arxiv.org/abs/2107.02090)

 ---
+Work about length spectrum from Guillemin Kazhdan

+---
 ## Other related notes:

 [[Trace formula for dynamical operators]]